 Typically I’d fly between these two major cities which takes only an hour costs as little as $45 booked enough in advance.
 But a year ago my eyes were opened to the beauty of the scenic routes these trains travel and I quietly made it my mission to take these three great journeys.

-The Northern Explorer departs Wellington at 7:55am on a Wed, Fri and Sun so it makes little sense to someone typically working weekdays to take the train to Auckland for a weekend, but I finally did it recently when I didn’t need to be at work on a Monday and could grab a cheap flight back.
+The Northern Explorer train from Wellington to Auckland departs Wellington at 7:55am on a Wednesday, Friday and Sunday so it makes little sense to someone typically working weekdays to take the train to Auckland for a weekend, but I finally did it recently when I didn’t need to be at work on a Monday and could grab a cheap flight back.

 Onboard the Northern Explorer train

 Being armed with plenty of snacks (thanks Mum!), water and a keep cup full of coffee when I embarked meant I bought only a glass of wine ($8.50) from the on-board cafe which is stocked largely with Wishbone products.
 This carriage is spacious and quieter for those wanting to eat their ice cream in peace.

 There is no Wi-Fi on board which meant I mostly sat staring out the massive expanses of windows and listening to the location-relevant audio commentary through a headset when prompted by the screen at the front of the cabin.
 The commentary covers the history and culture of the areas and the local railways as the train passes through.